Azure/azure-sdk/docs/android/design.md

 As you write your code, doc it so you never hear about it again.
 The fewer questions you have to answer about your client library, the more time you have to build new features for your service.

-{% include requirement/MUSTNOT id="android-docs-gradle-versions" %} include version details when specifying Gradle dependency statements..
+{% include requirement/MUSTNOT id="android-docs-gradle-versions" %} include version details when specifying Gradle dependency statements.

 #### Samples